moehriegitt/hob3l/doc/scadformat.md

 because OpenSCAD handles it this way, in `width`/`height` attributes, the unit `px` equals 1/96" (absolute), while no unit means `dpi`.)

+Hobel applies the `center` attribute in SVG format import based on the `viewBox` size.
+OpenSCAD uses the center of the bounding box of the set of coordinates instead.

 _OpenSCAD and General compatibility_:

   * OpenSCAD reads more file formats than Hob3l.

-  * Hob3l ignores the `center` attribute, while OpenSCAD applies it by centering the set of coordinates.
+  * Hob3l handles the `center` attribute differently from OpenSCAD: for STL, Hob3l ignores it, for SVG, Hob3l uses the `viewBox` size instead of the actual coordinates (like OpenSCAD).

   * STL mode: OpenSCAD and also Slic3r are much more forgiving than Hob3l if the input STL is not a proper 2-manifold.
 Hob3l rejects